DeadCarl/Abiogenesis/Gameplay/Monsters/Concept Scrapbook.md

 It needs a massive radio receiver to do this

+???
+Is that really a good idea?
+I think a regular humanoid birdie is interesting enough (can see them doing cargo cult shit to human technology)
+("the cult of technology" has players fighting against ranchhands with guns and a stolen tank painted with religious symbols)
 ---

 designed, a spliced creature
-fibrous muscles like a rope inside the exoskeleton w/ a hollow core in the middle (or bone) white body
+fibrous muscles like a rope inside the exoskeleton w/ a hollow core in the middle (or bone) **(More elaboraton needed, what does it do?)** white body

 2 body plans smushed together
  * upper body is segmented - "post insectoid"
  * lower is more mamallian